skytap/terraform-provider-skytap/website/docs/r/environment.html.md

 * `template_id` - (Required, Force New) ID of the template you want to create an environment from.
 If updating with a new one then the environment will be recreated.
 * `project_id` - (Optional) ID of the project you want to add the environment to.
 Will have no affect when updating.
-* `name` - (Optional) User-defined name of the environment.
+* `name` - (Required) User-defined name of the environment.
 Limited to 255 characters.
 UTF-8 character type.
 Will default to source template’s name if null is provided.
-* `description` - (Optional) User-defined description of the environment.
+* `description` - (Required) User-defined description of the environment.
 Limited to 1000 characters.
 Null allowed.
 UTF-8 character type.
 * `outbound_traffic` - (Optional) Indicates whether networks in the environment can send outbound traffic.
 * `routable` - (Optional) Indicates whether networks within the environment can route traffic to one another.
 * `suspend_on_idle` - (Optional) The number of seconds an environment can be idle before it is automatically suspended.